beatrixcoetzee/population_genomics/README.md

 # crispy-dollop
 A collection of bash scripts for HTS data analysis

-Scripts for quality control, assembly, and in silico PCR of HTS data to extract gene regions.
+A set of bash scripts for quality control, assembly, in silico PCR of HTS data to extract gene regions;
-Scripts for mapping and variant calling of HTS data for population genetics.
+and mapping and variant calling of HTS data for population genetics.

 Ensure that all software packages are installed and change the paths in the scripts to be able to find the sofware:
 -SRA-toolkit